pibeebeks/task-user-recommender/README.md

 <b>Running/Deployment:</b>

-Task 11: Open Command Prompt in the folder and run "python popularity.py"<br/>
-Task 12: Open Command Prompt in the folder and run "python sorter.py"<br/>
-Task 13: Open Command Prompt in the folder and run "python User_Recommender_System.py"<br/>
 Task 14: Open Command Prompt in the folder and Call "the user_recommender.py  <user_id>" in the command line.
 For example if we want to get the user recommendations for a particular user with user_id 7 we'd call the app as such python user_recommended.py 7<br/>